-The researchers monitored brain activity when participants heard sounds that exceeded the upper limit of roughness (above 130 Hz), as well as sounds within the limit that participants had rated as particularly unpleasant (between 40 and 80 Hz).
+The researchers monitored brain activity when the participants heard sounds that exceeded the upper limit of roughness (above 130 Hz) and when they heard sounds within the limit that they had rated as particularly unpleasant (between 40 and 80 Hz).

-In the former condition, the researchers saw that only the auditory cortex in the upper temporal lobe became active, which “is the conventional circuit for hearing,” as Mégevand observes.
+In the former condition, the researchers saw that only the auditory cortex in the upper temporal lobe — which “is the conventional circuit for hearing,” as Mégevand observes — became active.